norman and sylvia circa 1950

 After WWII, when my grandfather opened his clothing business with Mike Schulman, my Dad managed production and the front office and made sure workers were well treated.
 Many of them were Holocaust survivors hired by my grandfather and my Dad as soon as they arrived in the U.S. From my many visits and discussions with workers as I got older, I believe they loved him.

 Whatever project management and people skills I have, I learned from his example.

-When the shop closed, Dad helped Calvin Klein open his first samples shop, then he dumped him for a younger, hipper team.
-Norman opened his own clothing business which closed after a short time and then worked for my uncle as he got close to retirement.
+When the shop closed in 1969, Dad helped Calvin Klein open his first samples shop, then he dumped him for a younger, hipper team.
+Norman opened his own clothing business which closed after a short time.
+Dad then worked for my uncle in his food distribution business, as he got close to retirement.

 marki original advertisement.
 1946.